Instructions to the Authors

 Type each table with double spacing on a separate page .
 Do not submit tables as photographs (Images).
 Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
 Give each column a short or abbreviated heading.
 Place explanatory matter in footnotes, not in the heading.
 Explain in footnotes all nonstandard abbreviations that are used in each table separately.

 During initial electronic submission, good quality images should be uploaded separately at the given place on manuscript submission site .
 One image is usually allowed for each 500 words of the manuscript.
-If it is essential to include more images, the images may be clubbed together and named like- figure 1a, 1b, 1c etc. Once your article is accepted, you may be asked to submit hard copies of the required number of complete sets of figures to publishing team (firstname.lastname@example.org).
+That means only 3 figures for a case report or short article and not more than 4-5 figures for a review or original article.
+If it is essential to include more images, the images may be clubbed together and named like- figure 1a, 1b, 1c etc. Once your article is accepted, you may be asked to submit hard copies of the required number of complete sets of figures to publishing team ([email protected]).
 Figures should be professionally drawn and photographed; freehand or typewritten lettering is unacceptable.
 Instead of original drawings, X-ray films, and other material, send sharp, glossy, black and white photographic prints, usually 127 x 173mm (5x7 inches) but no larger than 203x254mm (8x10 inches).
 Letters, numbers and symbols should be clear and even throughout and of sufficient size that when reduced for publication each item will still be legible.
 Titles and detailed explanations belong in the legends for illustrations, not on the illustrations themselves.
 Each figure should have a label pasted on its back indicating the number of the figure, author’s name at top of the figure.
 Do not write on the back of figures or scratch mark them by using paper clips.
 Do not bend figures or mount them on cardboard.
 Photomicrographs should have internal scale markers.
 Symbols, arrows, or letters used in photomicrographs should contrast with the background.
 If photographs of people are used, either the subject must not be identifiable or their pictures must be accompanied by written permission to use the photograph.
 Figures should be numbered consecutively according to the order in which they have been first cited in the text.
 If a figure has been published, acknowledge the original source and submit written permission from the copyright holder to reproduce the material.
 Permission is required irrespective of authorship or publisher except for documents in the public domain.

 Legends for Illustrations